-Whenever a toFile is integrated from a fromFile, Perforce creates an integration record in its database that describes the effect of the integration.
+Whenever a toFile is integrated from a fromFile, Helix Server creates an integration record in its database that describes the effect of the integration.
 The integration record includes the names of the fromFile, and toFile, the revisions of fromFile that were integrated into toFile, the new revision number for toFile, and the action that was taken at the time of the integration.
 See p4 integrated for a full description of integration actions.

-In most cases, p4 integrate performs a lazy copy; the contents of the file are not duplicated on the server, because the integration record contains sufficient information to reproduce the file.
-Integrations performed on temporary object files (+S and +Sn) do not produce a lazy copy; the integrated tempobj file consumes additional diskspace on the server.
+In most cases, p4 integrate performs a lazy copy.
+The contents of the file are not duplicated on the server because the integration record contains sufficient information to reproduce the file.

+Integrations performed on temporary object files (+s) and +sn) do not produce a lazy copy.
+The integrated tempobj file consumes additional diskspace on the server.

-Alternatives to p4 integrate include the following:
+Alternatives to p4 integrate:

-- p4 populate to quickly branch files without opening them in a workspace. - p4 copy to open files to be copied without scheduling any resolves. - p4 merge to open files to be merged and schedule resolves for all changes.
+- "p4 populate" on page 351 to quickly branch files without opening them in a workspace - "p4 copy" on page 111 to open files to be copied without scheduling any resolves.
+Consider whether the ¬v option of p4 copy is appropriate for your use case.

+■ "p4 merge" on page 326 to open files to be merged and schedule resolves for all changes